nizarajroud/nova-act/README.md

 The Nova Act SDK can be used together with the [Amazon Bedrock AgentCore Browser Tool](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/browser-tool.html) for production-ready browser automation at scale.
 The AgentCore Browser Tool provides a fully managed cloud-based browser automation solution that addresses limitations around real-time data access, while the Nova Act SDK gives you the flexibility to build sophisticated agent workflows.

 See [this blog post](https://aws.amazon.com/blogs/machine-learning/introducing-amazon-bedrock-agentcore-browser-tool/) for integration instructions.

+> **Note**: When the Nova Act SDK and Bedrock AgentCore Browser run on different operating systems (e.g., SDK on MacOS and AgentCore Browser on Linux), keyboard commands may not translate correctly between systems.
+This impacts certain SDK functions like `agent_type()`, which uses keyboard shortcuts (such as `ControlOrMeta+A` for "select all") that are OS-dependent.
+This behavior is an expected consequence of the cross-OS integration architecture and should be considered when developing automations that use keyboard input methods.

 ## Known limitations
 Nova Act is a research preview intended for prototyping and exploration.
 It’s the first step in our vision for building the key capabilities for useful agents at scale.
 You can expect to encounter many limitations at this stage — please provide feedback to [nova-act@amazon.com](mailto:nova-act@amazon.com?subject=Nova%20Act%20Bug%20Report) to help us make it better.